f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

 Task 2 - Explore the f5-http-lb-v1.0 Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we've created our Templates lets one of them in depth.
+Now that we've created our Templates let's review one of them in depth.

 Perform the following steps to complete this task: